 - Whistleblower, qui tam, or false claims acts, which can involve the reputation of others

 How to Evaluate Loan Companies

-Contact the American Legal Finance Association (ALFA).
-This is the primary trade association for legal loan companies.
+The American Legal Finance Association (ALFA) is the primary trade association for legal loan companies.
 You can consult the association’s list of best practices to learn about lending amounts, conflicts of interest, disclosure requirements, and false advertising.

 Advantages of Lawsuit Loans

 Although legal loans can be expensive with fees and interest, they can also be advantageous in certain situations.
 In particular, legal loans can help buy you time.
 Having your needed funds may give your attorney enough time to negotiate a fair and larger settlement.